-In terms of perception, neglecting children and conflict over domestic chores emerged as the two most negative aspects attributed to joining the workforce by both working and nonworking women.
+In terms of perception, neglecting children and conflict over domestic chores emerged as the two most negative aspects attributed to joining the workforce for both working and non-working women.

 Economic security and greater experience and knowledge alongside strengthened personality were cited as the three most positive attributes of working by both working and non-working women.
+(Table 12, 13)